devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

       ⚠️ Make sure you don't use anything complicated in your password.
 The password is communicated as a URL connection string and so many punctuation mark characters will cause the connection to fail.
 It is best to stick to alphanumeric passwords.

+      💡 Leveraging AWS's built-in master password generation feature will help you follow best practices.
+Note that Amazon will only allow you to see that password **once**.
+You will need to save it somewhere safe so that you can use it in multiple contexts: 1) manual deployment by hand and 2) automated deployment with the GitHub actions script.

 1. Under **Instance configuration**

    1. Select `db.t4g.micro` as the DB instance class